devleaks/emitpy-docs/docs/opera/Rule.md

 The rule has a timeout that is started when the start event occurs and determine the time before which the end event must arrive.

+The timeout is a fine parameter that can be adjusted to generate multiple events when necessary.
+For exemple, if a vehicle runs back and forth through a area of interest, a long timeout will only capture the first and last traversal of the area of interest in a single promise/resolve pair because the promise will be slow to expire.
+On the opposite, with a short timeout, each traversal with create a new promise/resolve pair since the previous promise will be expired due to the short timeout.

 # Rule Monitoring

 Each time a new position arrives, Opera determine the vehicle and monitor whether the vehicle triggers some Events.